South Eastern and Chatham Railway

 The South Eastern and Chatham Railway Companies Joint Management Committee (SE&CRCJMC), known as the South Eastern and Chatham Railway (SE&CR), was a working union of two neighbouring rival railways, the South Eastern Railway (SER) and London, Chatham and Dover Railway (LC&DR), which operated between London and south-east England.
 Between 1899 and 1923, the SE&CR had a monopoly of railway services in Kent and to the main Channel ports for ferries to France and Belgium.

 The companies had competed extensively, with some of the bitterest conflicts between British railway companies.
 Competing routes to the same destinations were built, so several towns in Kent had been served with a similar frequency service by both companies.
 In places, unfettered competition allowed two stations and services to multiple London termini.

 It would be a constituent of the Southern Railway as part of the 1923 Grouping.

 Formation

 By the end of the 19th century, the SER and LC&DR had fought over a small and not particularly lucrative territory for 40 years.
 Both were notorious for the poor punctuality of their services and the decrepitude of their rolling stock, and the struggles had driven both companies to the verge of bankruptcy.
 It became inevitable that they must combine or succumb.

 The SE&CR was formed on 1 January 1899, when the SER and LC&DR formed a "management committee" comprising the directors of both companies.
 This merged the two companies' operations, although they remained legally separate, with receipts split 59% to SER and 41% LC&DR until the Grouping, to avoid the costs and risks of a formal merger.

+On 5 August 1899 the South Eastern and London, Chatham and Dover Railways Act 1899 (62 & 63 Vict. c. clxviii) was passed.